City of Wagga Wagga: Demographics

+At the 2021 Census, 40.0% of residents stated their ancestry as Australian.
+Excluding not stated responses, 60.9% of residents in the City of Wagga Wagga nominated a religious affiliation with Christianity, which was higher than the national average of 47.1%.
+85.3% of households only speak English at home, higher than the national average of 72%.

 Council

 Current composition and election method

-Wagga Wagga City Council (WWCC) is composed of nine Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held on 25 October 2021, and the makeup of the Council is as follows:
+Wagga Wagga City Council (WWCC) is composed of nine councillors elected proportionally as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 4 December 2021, and the makeup of the council is as follows:

 The current Council, elected in 2021, is:

-A referendum was held on 8 September 2012 and an absolute majority of voters resolved in favour to reduce the number of Councillors from eleven to nine.
+A referendum was held on 8 September 2012 and an absolute majority of voters resolved in favour to reduce the number of councillors from eleven to nine.
 The change came into effect at the September 2016 elections.

 Administration staff

-In December 2009, Wagga Wagga City Council announced that it had appointed Phil Pinyon as the General Manager of the Wagga Wagga City Council replacing Lyn Russell, who suddenly announced her resignation in October 2009, after completing 18 months of her five-year contract.
+In December 2009, Wagga Wagga City Council announced that it had appointed Phil Pinyon as the general manager of the Wagga Wagga City Council replacing Lyn Russell, who suddenly announced her resignation in October 2009, after completing 18 months of her five-year contract.

-Cutting ties with China Sister City
+Cutting ties with China's Sister City

-In April 2020, The Wagga council voted to cut ties with China's Kunming city, a week later they would vote again joining Kunming as a sister city.
+In April 2020, The Wagga council voted to cut ties with China's Kunming city; a week later they would vote again joining Kunming as a sister city.